project-repo/cagebreak/README.md

 [![AUR package](https://repology.org/badge/version-for-repo/aur/cagebreak.svg?minversion=2.0.0)](https://repology.org/project/cagebreak/versions)

 This is Cagebreak, a Wayland tiling compositor.
+This is Cagebreak, a [Wayland](https://wayland.freedesktop.org/) tiling compositor.

-The goal of this project is to provide a successor to ratpoison for Wayland users.
+The goal of this project is to provide a successor to [ratpoison](https://www.nongnu.org/ratpoison/) for Wayland users.
 However, this is no reimplementation of ratpoison.

 Should you like to know if a feature will be implemented, open an issue